GaryHughes/Exchange/part_2/python_solution/README.md

 ## Use Tuples for Orders

 Changing the Order objects to use `__slots__` was a reasonable win.
-Given there is no methods on these objects, could replace them with tuples which should have even faster element lookup.
+Given how simple the Order objects are, can we replace them with tuples and have even faster element lookup?

-This will also sort naturally without needing a key function which might save even more time; try with natural sorting based on tuple, or with a key function to extract the price from the tuple.
+Have to think about how to make the heapq work on the buys, as there would be no BuyOrder object to attach a comparison operator.
+Perhaps store the price for buys as negative?